top of page

 Middle schoolers can get truly creative with Mother's Day crafts.
 They have the skills for more involved projects and love adding their own personal flair.
 The following are more intricate Mother's Day crafts for teens and preteens, with finished projects so good Mom will ask, "You made this?!"
 These memorable projects help older kids show off their skills and create heartfelt, personalized Mother's Day gifts.

-1. Pressed Flower Framed Sun-catcher – Here’s a beautiful way to give Mom flowers that she can keep forever.
-In this craft, your Tween will use pressed flowers (store-bought or collected from the yard) to create a bespoke sun-catcher.
-But what's even cooler is that this can become wall art as well!
-Whether pressing them on glass or using laminating sheets, the result is a stained glass effect utilizing real flowers!
+1. Pressed Flower Framed Sun-catcher.
+Here's a beautiful way to give Mom flowers that she can keep forever.
+Your tween will use pressed flowers (store-bought or collected from the yard) to create a bespoke sun-catcher.
+What's even cooler: this can become wall art too.
+Whether pressing them on glass or using laminating sheets, the result is a stained glass effect using real flowers.

-For the Glass Frame version of this craft, check out the Lily Ardor DIY Blog!
+For the Glass Frame version, check out the Lily Ardor Blog!

-For the Sun-Catcher version using lamination sheets, go to The Best Ideas for Kids.
+For the Sun-Catcher version, go to The Best Ideas for Kids.

-2. A Clay Petal Planter – Why buy a store-bought impersonal BORING planter when you can create one she'll adore for years to come!
-This unique Mother’s Day gift is great for older kids who want to explore using other art forms, like working with clay.
+1. A Clay Petal Planter.
+Why buy a store-bought, impersonal, boring planter when you can create one she'll adore for years to come?
+This unique Mother's Day gift is great for older kids who want to explore other art forms, like working with clay.
 The palette knife exercises a new technique that lets kids create layers and texture.
 This handmade planter is a great choice for the mama who loves greenery, especially when paired with a new plant.

 Visit A Beautiful Mess for a detailed how-to on bringing this beautiful piece of art to life!

-3. The Key(ring) to Mom's Heart – We all know Middle School and friendship bracelets go hand-in-hand.
-Why not take those skills and put them toward making a great gift that Mom will adore?
+1. The Key(ring) to Mom's Heart.
+We all know middle school and friendship bracelets go hand-in-hand.
+Why not take those skills and put them toward making a great gift Mom will adore?
 This "shooting star" key ring lets your child get creative in a variety of ways.
-Choose mom's favorite colors for the beads; add a more personal message - maybe an inside joke or nickname!
-Just know whatever you choose to do, she's going to love it.
+Choose mom's favorite colors for the beads.
+Add a personal message, maybe an inside joke or nickname.
+Whatever you choose to do, she's going to love it.

-You can find a full set of instructions on the UK site Baker Ross, with a visual guide.
+You can find a full set of instructions on the UK site Baker Ross.

 "Mama, I Made It!": Crafts for High School Teens

-These projects feel more like Mother’s Day crafts for adults since they take a little more patience and skill.
-But the results are truly impressive.
-Teens can usually do these on their own, pouring their creativity into a gift that’s heartfelt and mature.
-Get ready to blow mom away with these sophisticated and lovingly made crafts.
+These projects feel more like Mother's Day crafts for adults since they take a little more patience and skill.
+The results are truly impressive.
+Teens can usually do these on their own, pouring their creativity into a gift that's heartfelt and mature.
+Mom won't believe these were homemade.

-Follow the tutorial on The Best Ideas for Kids for start-to-finish instructions.
+Follow the tutorial on The Best Ideas for Kids for complete instructions.

 Learn how to decorate this decoupage box on Mod Podge Rocks.

-3. Lush DIY Bath Bombs – Bath bombs are a fizzing delight, and making them is like a fun chemistry experiment.
+3. Lush DIY Bath Bombs.
+Bath bombs are a fizzing delight, and making them is like a fun chemistry experiment.
 You mix simple ingredients you can find at home (baking soda, citric acid, etc.), add colors and scents, mold them, and let them dry.
-The result is a homemade gift for Mom that treats her to a luxurious, relaxing soak.
+The result is a homemade gift for Mom that treats her to a relaxing soak.

 Find a great recipe with measurements and precise steps over on My Weathered Home.
 (She even marks them with a vintage stamp!)